William Carlos Ives

 William Carlos Ives (October 30, 1873 - July 10, 1950) was a Canadian provincial politician and provincial Supreme Court Justice.

 Early life

 William Carlos Ives was born in Compton, Quebec on October 30, 1873.
 His family moved to the Alberta District in the North-West Territories shortly after he was born, to ranch near Pincher Creek in 1881.
-Ives' father George would be one of the original members of the North-West Mounted Police in 1879.
-When he reached his teenage years he left home to work his first job as a cowhand.
+Ives's father George became one of the original members of the North-West Mounted Police in 1879.
+When Ives reached his teenage years he left home to work his first job as a cowhand.
 He left the territories to attend McGill University and graduated in 1899 with a Bachelor of Laws.
 Ives became a lawyer in Montreal shortly after graduating, being called to the bar in 1900, and worked in the city for two years before moving back to Alberta.

 Political career

 Ives moved to the town of Lethbridge in 1901 and joined a legal firm partnering with established lawyer Charles Conybeare.
 He soon became interested in provincial politics and joined the Conservatives.

 Ives ran twice as a candidate for the Alberta provincial Conservative party.
 He ran for the first time in the Lethbridge electoral district in the 1905 Alberta general election.
 He was defeated by former Northwest Territories MLA Leverett DeVeber in a hotly contested race.

 Ives ran for a second time in the Lethbridge City electoral district.
 He again finished second, this time in a three way race ahead of incumbent Labor MLA Donald McNabb but was defeated by Liberal candidate William Ashbury Buchanan.
 Ives was unable to expand his popular vote garnering the exact total as his run for office in 1905.